Customer Insights – Machine Translation in Action

 How does machine translation hold up against conventional translation?

 Our client from the field of talent management handles huge swathes of online help documentation that needs to be localized.
 A traditional translation workflow was out of the question for cost reasons, while even conventional post-editing was too expensive for its enormous content volume.
-This meant its localization managers found themselves in balancing act – caught between the demands of upper management to keep costs down, and end users such as international customers who needed localized software instructions.
-Not only that, but the internal sales team also wanted high-quality material to help it close deals.
+This meant its localization managers found themselves in a balancing act – caught between the demands of upper management to keep costs down, and end users such as international customers who needed localized software instructions.
+Not only that, but the internal sales team also wanted high-quality material to help them close deals.

 While raw MT proved unbeatable in terms of cost efficiency, it soon transpired that it would be too risky to publish this content without human revision.

 After an in-depth consultation with Milengo and extensive testing, the client opted for a particularly innovative and pragmatic solution in the form of a neural translation system combined with a human quality assurance step, which centers around ensuring that the software UI is correct and pre-defined key terminology is used.
 This has allowed the client to significantly reduce translation costs for product documentation, while also upholding essential quality criteria.
-Managed MT – as Milengo dubbed the solution – has since proved itself to be a gamechanger when it comes to making the company’s product documentation available in other languages.
+Managed MT – as Milengo dubbed the solution – has since proved itself to be a game-changer when it comes to making the company’s product documentation available in other languages.

-Finding the perfect balance with MT
+Finding the perfect balance with machine translation

-Exponentially growing volumes of content paired with high cost pressure mean that we’ll be seeing a lot more of MT.
+Exponentially growing volumes of content paired with high-cost pressure mean that we’ll be seeing a lot more of MT.
 By mitigating the pitfalls of MT and including a human quality assurance step, both of our clients are now able to enjoy the best of low costs and high quality.
 The shape that this revision step takes frequently depends on the text type, as printing instructions for a technical device are sure to warrant higher stylistic requirements than a troubleshooting article consigned to the depths of a knowledge base.
 No matter the approach, one thing’s for certain: machine-supported solutions that strike the perfect balance between quality and cost requirements are the future of the localization industry.